OGRECave/ogre/Docs/14-Notes.md

 All builtin Factory classes were made private.
 Replace `DefaultSceneManagerFactory::FACTORY_TYPE_NAME` by `SMT_DEFAULT` and e.g. `ManualObjectFactory::FACTORY_TYPE_NAME` by `MOT_MANUAL_OBJECT`.

+Since 14.1, `ACT_MATERIAL_LOD_INDEX` is available to implement multiple material LOD levels in a single shader.

 ### OgreUnifiedShader.h

 Sampler definitions now implicitly include the `uniform` keyword to support Vulkan; i.e. this will generate an error: